Quantum Multiplexer Simplification for State Preparation: Multiplexers Simplification

+Consider the tree of operators in Fig.~\ref{fig:angle_tree}, where each layer represents a multiplexer and $U_k=R_z(\beta_k)R_y(2arcsin(\gamma_k))$ ($\beta_k$ and $\gamma_i$ from Fig.~\ref{fig:tree_hi}).
+Dashed edges correspond to open controls and solid edges correspond to close controls.
+If the leaves of the subtree with roots $U_3$ and $U_4$ are equal and the leaves of the subtree with roots $U_5$ and $U_6$ are also equal then we can remove the controls in qubit $q_2$ of the last multiplexer.
+In this case, $[U_7, U_8]=[U_9, U_{10}]$ and $[U_{11}, U_{12}]=[U_{13}, U_{14}]$.
+The boxes with size $2d = 4$ separate the leaves of the subtrees with roots $U_1$ and $U_2$, inside each box if $U_j$ and $U_{j+d}$ are equal, then the controls in $q_2$ of the last multiplexer can be removed, as shown in the circuit in Fig.~\ref{fig:angle_tree}.

-The crucial aspect of our proposed method is the relationship between state separation and the presence of repetition patterns in the multiplexers.
-By leveraging these repetition patterns to identify state separability, the multiplexer simplification can produce quantum circuits with reduced depth and fewer CNOT gates.
+In a multiplexer with $n$ controls, if we can split the multiplexer gates into $2^k$ sequential partitions with the same size $2d=2^n/2^k$ (corresponding to leaves of subtrees of height $\log_2(d)+1$) and in each partition the $j$th gate is equal to the $(j+d)$th gate, then the multiplexer controls in the qubit $(k + target\_bit)$ can be removed.
+By leveraging these repetition patterns to identify state separability, multiplexer simplification can produce quantum circuits with reduced depth and fewer CNOT gates.

-Identifying a repeated set of operators in the target qubit of a quantum multiplexer when their size and number of occurrences are a power of two indicates the presence of unnecessary controls.
-For instance, if the operators of a multiplexer are equal in an interleaved manner in each branch, as shown in Figure~\ref{fig:angle_tree}, only the first and the last controls are necessary to determine the result of the multiplexing.
-Therefore, the original multiplexer can be replaced with a simplified version.
-This new simplified multiplexer has only two controls and its number of gates and depth is halved.

-By utilizing the properties of a tree-shaped graph, we obtain a simplification rule that derives from the analysis of the abstract tree~\cite{araujo_divide_2021, araujo_configurable_2023} that represents the set of multiplexers.
-Let $d$ denote the distance between repeated operators in the multiplexer.
-The control unnecessary is always located $\log_2(d) + 1$ levels above the height of the multiplexer with the repetition pattern.
-This rule applies to all repetition patterns within the multiplexer.
-For example, the last multiplexer in Figure~\ref{fig:angle_tree} exhibits repetitions in each of the two main branches for $d=2$.
-Consequently, controls two levels above the bottom level of the tree are eliminated, as shown in Figure~\ref{fig:simp_circ}.

-The function implementing the proposed simplification approach is the \textit{Simplify} function, as shown in Algorithm~\ref{alg:1}.
-The loop in line 2 traverses the abstract tree (represented as an array where each represents the operators applied on the target qubits of the multiplexer).
-The loop in lines 5-6 intends to add the position of the multiplexer controls to the set $c$.
-So, for each multiplexer, we call a search routine in line 8 that identifies repetitions in the array and returns the unnecessary controls and a copy of the array, marking the repeated operators as null.
-Finally, we remove the unnecessary controls and the marked operators, creating a new set of controls and a new array (in the loops in lines 10 and 15, respectively) representing the simplified multiplexer.